 Synopsis: A corrupt banker named Benson and his subordinate Finley are being investigated by the FBI.
 Benson tells the nervous Finley to stop worrying and sends one of his trained creatures – “Walking Giants” – to kill Agent Thompson, the FBI man on their case.

 Next, the Walking Giants are sent to kill Agent Ross but Captain America and Bucky save her.
-The next day Betty Ross drops by to visit Private Steve Rogers at Camp Lehigh in Northern Virginia to update him on the case.
-Sgt Duffy chews Rogers out for supposedly “flirting” while on KP duty and Betty leaves.
+The next day Betsy Ross drops by to visit Private Steve Rogers at Camp Lehigh in Northern Virginia to update him on the case.
+Sgt Duffy chews Rogers out for supposedly “flirting” while on KP duty and Betsy leaves.

 Soon an entire pack of the Walking Giants attack Camp Lehigh, so Cap and Bucky join the other soldiers in trying to drive off the assault.
 Bucky uses a hand grenade to kill one of the creatures and the others retreat.
 Benson next sends the beings to rob banks for him and bring him all the cash.
 Cap and Bucky fight the creatures at one of the robberies and Cap is captured.